Huntingdonshire Branch pubs selling real ale

 - Brampton Mill

-An attractive, riverside converted corn mill, reputedly once owned by the Aga Khan.
+An attractive, riverside converted corn mill.
 Popular restaurant for locals, visitors or boaters.
 Large pub with many varied drinking and eating areas - mind your head, as some areas have low ceilings!

 - Brampton Park Golf Club